ipspace/blog/content/posts/2011/04/what-is-openflow.md

 Moving into more distributed space, the [Borg fabric architectures](https://blog.ipspace.net/2011/03/data-center-fabric-architectures.html) use an OpenFlow-like protocol between the central control plane and forwarding instances.
 You might have noticed that all vendors link at most two high-end switches into Borg architecture at the moment; this decision has nothing to do with vendor lock-in and lack of open protocols but rather reflects the practical challenges of implementing a high-speed distributed architecture (alternatively, you might decide to believe the whole networking industry is a confusopoly of morons who are unable to implement what every post-graduate student can simulate with open source tools).

-Moving deeper into the technical details, the [*OpenFlow Specs*](http://www.openflow.org/wp/documents/) page on the [OpenFlow web site](http://www.openflow.org/) contains a link to the [OpenFlow Switch Specification v1.1.0](http://www.openflow.org/documents/openflow-spec-v1.1.0.pdf), which defines:
+Moving deeper into the technical details, the [*Technical Specifications*](https://opennetworking.org/software-defined-standards/specifications/) page on the [Open Networking Foundation web site](https://opennetworking.org/) contains a links to numerous versions of OpenFlow Switch Specification, which defines:

 -   OpenFlow tables (the TCAM structure used by OpenFlow);
 -   OpenFlow channel (the session between an OpenFlow switch and an OpenFlow controller);